Auddity/Stat-Tracker-App/README.md

 ## Current Status
 #### Newest update
+Formatted the shortand of the stat type.
+Drops plural if the value is 1.

 The same player can show up in different catagories, and each player can be updated in the specific stat catagory regardless of how many catagories they are in.

 #### Past updates